MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 7. Click **Create** to save the profile.

-### Protect DMA
+### Protect against DMA attacks

 DMA attacks can lead to disclosure of sensitive information residing on a PC, or even injection of malware that allows attackers to bypass the lock screen or control PCs remotely.
-The following settings help to prevent DMA attacks:
+The following settings help to protect against DMA attacks:

 1. Beginning with Windows 10 version 1803, Microsoft introduced [Kernel DMA Protection for Thunderbolt](https://docs.microsoft.com/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) to provide native protection against DMA attacks via Thunderbolt ports.
 Kernel DMA Protection for Thunderbolt is built in to Windows 10 devices by equipment manufacturers and it can't be turned off.